 Social media is a genuine threat to your teen’s health and livelihood.
 Most teens in America now spend roughly 7 hours each day communicating with friends over social media, and 1 in 4 is a heavy user of social sites.
 But, according to the experts, there’s a lot of pressure and anxiety attached to being always connected, and the dangers of social media are ones every parent should explore.
-It’s important to learn about the dangers of social media, and get the necessary treatment at a facility like Stonewater Adolescent Recovery Center.
+It’s important to learn about the dangers of social media, and get the necessary help from a teen substance abuse treatment center like Stonewater Adolescent Recovery Center.

 Emotional Dangers of Social Media for Teens

 Social media can affect your teen in various ways.
 While it’s a valid tool for technology and socialization, some teens struggle with being connected in this way.
 As a result, social media exposure can contribute to mental health disorders and negative feelings, such as:

 When your teen’s friends don’t invite them to events that blow up on their timelines, it can be traumatic for you both.
 Additionally, social media is a breeding ground for cyberbullies who can post anything they want about their teen, and neither you nor your child has any way to remove these posts before their classmates see them.

 Embarrassment, humiliation, and fear are only three of the negative consequences of becoming a victim of cyberbullies on social media, and teens react in different ways when it happens.
 In fact, some turn their anger on unsuspecting classmates.
 Others try to hurt themselves.

 Physical Dangers of Social Media

 Roughly 3 out of every ten teens on Facebook have stalkers or receive friend requests from strangers.
 Adolescents are especially susceptible to online stalking because they’re reluctant to hurt the feelings of a friend of a friend.
 Even if they don’t recognize the name or profile picture, they still make the person a friend.
 Accordingly, this reveals a wealth of information to someone with bad intentions, including: